This post contains affiliate links and is sponsored by Sprouts.

 (Before you get started, I recommend you purchase a bamboo sushi mat.
 It’ll make your life easier.
 They are less than $5 on Amazon.)

-The first step is to create the perfect sushi rice.
-What you’ll need is short grain rice labeled “Sushi Rice.”
+The first steps to making fruit sushi is figuring out how to make the perfect sushi rice.
+You’ll need short grain rice labeled “Sushi Rice.”
 It’s very important to use sushi rice as it has a high starch content and is sticky or “glutinous” (not to be confused with gluten – rice is naturally gluten-free).
 When making your sticky rice, make sure you rinse the uncooked rice well with cold water about 5-6 times until the water runs clear.

 In my recipe, I use 2 cups of sushi rice + 3 cups of water + 3 Tbsp. sugar + pinch of salt.
 I add all the ingredients to a medium pot and bring to a boil.
 Once it boils, I give it a quick stir, reduce the heat to low/simmer, and cover for about 20 minutes.